-The business of the Nomura Group may be adversely affected if it is unable to hire, retain and develop qualified personnel.
+The business of the Nomura Group may be adversely affected if it is unable to hire, retain and develop qualified personnel

-The Nomura Group believes that its people are its greatest asset and it implements various talent management initiatives in a comprehensive manner.
+Under the philosophy that the Nomura Group's people are its greatest assets, the Nomura Group views recruitment, talent development, performance appraisal, and mobility and advancement strategies as one human resources management cycle and work on various talent management initiatives in a comprehensive manner.
 Any failure to hire, retain, and develop qualified personnel may materially and adversely affect Nomura Group's business, financial condition and results of operations.
-There is significant competition for such personnel, based on factors such as compensation, the working environment, training and benefits available to employees and its reputation as an employer.
+There is significant competition for such personnel, based on factors such as compensation, the working environment, training and other employee benefits and its reputation as an employer.
 Spending on Nomura Group's human resource initiatives may harm its profitability.
 Moreover, developing the human resources and instilling in them a uniform corporate culture is a continuous, intensive process, and Nomura Group may not be successful in doing so.